How to Stay Dry on the Golf Course—Top 10 Tips

 An adequate grip on your club is essential to a good swing in golf.
 In the best of weather, you’ll need a good pair of golf gloves to ensure the consistency of that grip and your game.
 When it storms, the need for good gloves skyrockets.

-Luckily, there are specially-made rain gloves that are more than waterproof.
+Luckily, there are specially-made rain gloves that are more than water resistant.
 Some have technology that can improve your grip when they get wet.

 Keep a couple of pairs of rain gloves handy.
-You never need to lose your grip on the game just because of a little wet weather!
+You never need to lose your grip on the club just because of a little wet weather!

 3. Toss in a Hat